Conference chair

 Elly Hoult

 Chief Operating Officer and Deputy Chief Executive and President, Peabody and CIHElly has over 22 years' experience in the housing sector, working her way up from supported housing officer to executive level roles.
 Elly was previously the Group Director, Assets and Sustainability at Notting Hill Genesis.
 Her earlier roles were Programme Director, leading the integration programme for Notting Hill and Genesis, and Director of Business Improvement as well as a range of roles at Orbit and A2 Dominion.
-Elly is a Board Member of the Chartered Institute of Housing, sits on the National Housing Federation’s Equality, Diversity and Inclusion Group and is a member of the Green Spaces Advisory Board.
+Elly sits on the National Housing Federation’s Equality, Diversity and Inclusion Group and is a member of the Green Spaces Advisory Board.
+She is the current President of the Chartered Institute of Housing,.

 Shahi Islam